alelit4/pokemon-loopback-api/README.md

 npm run coverage
 ```

-The report is generated in '/coverage/index.html', open it in your browser.
+The report is generated in `/coverage/index.html`, open it in your browser.

-#### 🩺 Test all the suit
+#### 🩺 Test suit
-There is a command to execute all the suit test with the linter and tests.
+There is a command to execute all the test suit with the linter and code tests.
 To run them execute:

 ```sh